tejaspandey1992/torrentDownloader/README.md

 Install
 -----------
-1)Extract the package-archive
+1)Extract the Source code (tar.gz) from Release.
-2)Go to install folder and copy all the files and paste it where package-archive is present
-  These scripts and package-archive must be in same folder .
+2)Go to install folder and copy all the files and paste it where Source code (tar.gz)  is present   These scripts and Source code (tar.gz) must be in same folder .
 3)Follow the command excatly without trying to become super using su
 4)sudo ./install.sh
 5)./cron.sh